nickc1/skedm/docs/quick-example.rst

 Quick Example
 =============

-To illustrate the utility of this package we will work with the `lorenz system`_.
+To illustrate the utility of this package we will work with the `Lorenz system`_.
 The Lorenz system takes the form of :

 .. math::